AKxy4321/DCGAN_java/README.md

 The working implementation is in the file called "WGAN_No_Conv.java"

+### To run the trained model and see its outputs :
+run Generator_Usage.java .
+This will load the trained model and generate 8s;

 ### note :
 Generator_Implementation_Without_Batchnorm.java is the current generator network being used.
 The one with Batch Normalization is having a vanishing gradient problem that has to be fixed.

 Generator_Implementation_Without_Batchnorm.java has a main function which shows an example of training the network separately(without a discriminator) to output a single handdrawn digit by simply using RMSE against the single target image.

-DCGAN_Implementation.java has a simple training loop where the discriminator is no longer trained if its accuracy is too high.

-However, the problem now is that the generator does not train properly even though the discriminator is able to reach 100% accuracy.
-The generator is simply never able to fool the discriminator.
-There is likely something wrong with the way the discriminator is feeding its gradients to the generator during back propagation or there is something wrong with the loss function used.
+DCGAN_Implementation.java is the original DCGAN implementation that was used to train the model.
+But it doesn't work because of over sensitivity to hyperparameters, and just the fact that it is a bad architecture to begin with.